 With representatives from multiple sectors of the food system helping to identify and propose food and health policy solutions, founding allies of the Coalition have been engaging focus groups of dietitians, City Council and Downtown Development Authority members, Michigan Farm Bureau Agency and Michigan Farmers Union representatives, chefs, farmers, MSU Extension, Northeast Michigan Community Service Agency, and school liaisons across Alpena, Alcona, Iosco, and Crawford counties to glean data about the obstacles and resources already present in NE Michigan food systems.
 This past week Megan Masson-Minock of the Center for Regional Food Systems conducted learning sessions in Alcona and Alpena Counties to help stakeholders identify which policy change proposals could have the biggest impact on a NE collective food system.

-This group will host the Huron Shores Local Food Coalition Strategic Planning Meeting to move policy recommendations forward on January 7th, from 5-7pm at Alcona High School.
+This group will host the Huron Shores Local Food Coalition Strategic Planning Meeting to move policy recommendations forward on February 19, from 5-9pm at Alcona High School.
+(Editor’s Note: This meeting has been rescheduled.
+Check here for more accurate info).
 All are welcome to join the Huron Shores Local Food Coalition as they envision a prospering northeastern regional food system that identifies and works to remove barriers to providing fresh, local food to the community.

 Huron Shores Local Food Coalition Strategic Planning Meeting